 Liang Sandwich Bar

-Here's a distinctive sandwich with a difference, substituting typical bread with paratha - in fact, layers and layers of paratha.
+Here's a distinctive sandwich with a difference, substituting typical bread with a take on Taiwanese onion pancakes.
 Place your order and the Liang Sandwich Bar team will prepare it immediately, so your sandwich arrives toasty and crispy.

 Baiwago Plus Cafe